oskude/wsl-things/wsl.md

 > NOTE: WSL2 requires Windows 10 Version 1903 or higher, with Build 18362 or higher

-> TIP: To get automatic updates for WSL Kernel, enable "Receive updates for other Microsoft products when you update Windwos" in "Advanced Windows Update options"
+> TIP: To get automatic updates for WSL Kernel, enable "Receive updates for other Microsoft products when you update Windows" in "Advanced Windows Update options"

 1. Start PowerShell as Administrator
    1. Run `wsl --install`